strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= 0.8 =
+* BUG FIX/ENHANCEMENT: Better handling of cases where an addon package post has been trashed, deleted, or set back to draft status.
+* ENHANCEMENT: Ready for localization.

 = .7.9 =
 * BUG FIX: Now keeping addon packages ID in the redirect_to URL when clicking to log in from the checkout page.